Professional Certificate in Work Injury Management

 - Identify barriers in return to work and how best to approach these

-- Communicate in an appropriate manner to all stakeholders in both written and oral format
+- Communicate in an appropriate manner with all stakeholders in both written and oral format

 - Discuss ethical issues related to injury management in an informed manner